Linda A. Morabito

 Linda A. Morabito (born November 21, 1953), also known as Linda Kelly, Linda Hyder, and Linda Morabito-Meyer, is the astronomer who discovered volcanic activity on Io, a moon of Jupiter.
 She made this finding on March 9, 1979, at NASA's Jet Propulsion Laboratory.
 At the time of her discovery, she was serving as Cognizant Engineer over the Optical Navigation Image Processing System (ONIPS) on the Voyager deep space mission Navigation Team.
 While performing image processing analysis of a Voyager 1 picture taken for spacecraft navigation, she detected a 270 km tall cloud off the limb of Io.
 The cloud was of volcanic origin.
 This was the first time in history that active volcanism was detected off of Earth.
 Her discovery is considered by some planetary scientists as the largest discovery of the planetary exploration program that has come out of Jet Propulsion Laboratory.
 Morabito is currently an associate professor of astronomy at Victor Valley College.
-Linda Morabito Meyer is also the author of a memoir, Parallel Universes, a Memoir from the Edges of Space and Time.
+She also authored a memoir, Parallel Universes, a Memoir from the Edges of Space and Time.

 Background and family

 Born in Vancouver, British Columbia, Canada, she immigrated with her family to the United States in 1961.
 As a child, she believed that she had always known she would be an astronomer and benefited greatly from an accelerated program of learning in the Pasadena, CA Unified School District, skipping an entire year of elementary school because of her demonstrated knowledge.
 By her 9th year of school, she wrote a paper for school entitled "My Job in the World: Astronomer".

-Linda Morabito married Major David Meyer (U.S. Air Force, Retired), an Associate Professor of Astronomy, in 2008.
-She has one son, Ryan Hyder, a musician, two step-sons, Jason and Brett Hyder and three grandchildren Robert Wooten, Nathan Hyder and J.D.
+Linda Morabito married Major David Meyer (U.S. Air Force, Retired), an associate professor of astronomy, in 2008.
+She has one son, Ryan Hyder (father Jerry Douglas Hyder), who was a musician, two step-sons, Jason and Brett Hyder and three grandchildren Robert Wooten, Nathan Hyder and J.D.
 Hyder.